Dale Earnhardt: No. 3 car

-Formula One driver Daniel Ricciardo chose the number 3 as his permanent racing number when F1's rules changed to allow drivers to choose their own numbers for 2014 and stated on Twitter that part of the reason for his choice was that he was a fan of Earnhardt's, while his helmet design features the number stylized in the same way.
+When Formula One's rules changed to allow drivers to choose their own numbers for 2014, Australian driver Daniel Ricciardo chose the number 3 as his permanent racing number and stated on Twitter that his choice was partly due to him being a fan of Earnhardt's, while his helmet design features the number stylized in the same way.

 Legacy

-"Earnhardt Tower", a seating section at Daytona International Speedway was opened and named in his honor a month before his death at the track.
+Earnhardt Tower, a seating section at Daytona International Speedway, was opened and named in his honor a month before his death at the track.

-In 2002 the Dale Earnhardt Plaza was erected in his hometown of Kannapolis North Carolina.
+In 2002 the Dale Earnhardt Plaza was erected in his hometown of Kannapolis, North Carolina.
 The centerpiece is a 9-foot, 900-pound bronze statue of Earnhardt, and the plaza also features a granite monument.
 That same year The Dale Earnhardt Foundation was founded with a mission to continue the legacy of Earnhardt through charitable programs and grants reflecting Earnhardt's commitments to children, education and environment and wildlife preservation.